Singa Nglaras Gamelan Ensemble

 JOINING THE GAMELAN ENSEMBLE

-Our weekly rehearsals are on Tuesday and Wednesday evenings.
+Our weekly rehearsals are on Tuesday evenings.
 These are free and open to all NUS students, staff, and the general public, who are keen to learn and enjoy this seriously relaxing music.
 No prior musical experience is necessary.

 Time: 7.00pm - 10.00pm

 Venue: NUS, Faculty of Arts and Social Sciences Block AS2,

 Gamelan Room (#02-01)

 (Near LT 11/ Behind The Coffee Hut Cafe)